DeeNewcum/Perl-Tidy-Guarantee/README.md

 in CPAN that call [filter\_add()](https://metacpan.org/pod/perlfilter), one being a river stage three ([Devel::Declare](https://metacpan.org/pod/Devel%3A%3ADeclare)).
-So this isn't necessarily a small issue. (however, it's unclear whether source filters ever modify code beyond the file that directly `use`d them, whether their influence ever cascades to "files that use files that use source filters" or beyond)
+So this isn't necessarily a small issue. (however, it's unclear whether source filters ever modify code beyond the file that directly `use`d them, whether their influence ever cascades to "files that use files that use source filters")

 # HOW IT WORKS